Pull to refresh

 Overview

 The two-reactor, roughly $12.65 billion plant on the Padma River is Russia's largest single export project and Bangladesh's largest piece of infrastructure.
-Once both VVER-1200 units run, they will supply roughly 12% of national electricity and make Bangladesh the 33rd country in the world—and the third in South Asia, after India and Pakistan—to produce atomic power.
-The fuel loading took place under a newly elected government: Tarique Rahman's Bangladesh Nationalist Party (BNP) won 209 of 297 parliamentary seats on February 12, 2026, and Rahman was sworn in as Prime Minister on February 17, inheriting Rooppur from the Yunus interim administration.
+Once both VVER-1200 units run, they will supply roughly 12% of national electricity and make Bangladesh the 33rd country to produce atomic power—third in South Asia after India and Pakistan.
+Tarique Rahman's Bangladesh Nationalist Party (BNP) won 209 of 297 parliamentary seats on February 12, 2026, and he was sworn in as Prime Minister on February 17, inheriting Rooppur from the Yunus interim administration.

 Why it matters